 five

 Something irritating stirred me from my deep slumber.
 An incessant beeping hounded my senses, rousing my mind to force my eyes open.
-A brightness that caused me to groan and move my head away from the penetrating light, partially blinded me.
+A vivid brightness caused me to groan and move my head away from the penetrating light.

 It was then I realised I was lying on something firm but soft, a warmth encasing me.
 Frowning, I peeked my eyes open again to survey where I was.
-The beeping continued, picking up in speed and an itching began under my skin in certain places that had me grumble.
+The beeping continued, picking up in speed.
+An itch began under my skin in certain places that had me grumble.

 Finally, adjusting my tired eyes to the light, I blinked through the blurs.
-I was in a small room, white and sterile.
+I was in a small, white, and sterile room.
 A reflective screen sat on the wall at the foot of my bed, a table beside my head.
 Beyond the table were monitors, one of which showed fuzzy lines and increasing numbers.
 My eyes trailed from the machine to find wires sticking out of it, following them until I came to a stop at my arm.

 Some kind of drip lay in my arm and I assumed they were for electrolytes or medication, but I couldn't help but wonder why.
 I felt fine, so why was I in a hospital?

 I was about to explore further when the door creaked open and a woman entered.
-Too preoccupied with the clip file in her grip to notice my staring, I observed her cautiously.
+I observed her cautiously, but she the clipboard in her hands preoccupied her too much to realise I was staring.
 She came to stand at the foot of my bed and I took in her features.
 She was a stranger, with dark hair, skin and eyes, and not from my village.

 I grew uneasy.